lateralblast/goat/README.md

 - Check BIOS version
 - Remotely reset device
 - Start MeshCommander in order to do other manage tasks (e.g. configure certificates)
+- Start amtterm for connecting to the AMT SOL (requires non TLS/Digest access to be enabled)

 Notes
 -----